Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 Where:

-• $x_j$: Sampled background locations
+• $x_j$: Sampled background locations.

-• $m$: Total number of background (non-event) points
+• $m$: Total number of background points.

-3. The Meaning of Weights
+3. The Role of Weights

-• For background points, we assign: \(w_j = \frac{A}{m}\) Where:
+• For Background Points (Pseudo-Absences): \(w_j = \frac{A}{m}\) Where:

-• $A$: Total length of roads (in 100-meter units)
+• $A$: Total length of roads (in 100-meter units).

-• $m$: Number of background points sampled
+• $m$: Number of background points sampled.

-4. Correlation and Dependence Between Predictors
+4. Correlation and Dependence

 We evaluated potential multicollinearity among the continuous predictors: Slope, Curvature, and AADT (Average Annual Daily Traffic).